 The Power of the Circle – The circles cast by witches are created to form a sacred space where the witch may work.
 Once a circle is cast by a ceremonial magician or a witch, it protects the participant from all forces and is a sacred space within which to work.
 A witch’s magic circle is nonphysical and has a power all its own, within this environment, angels, gods and goddesses, and spirit energies become part or ritual practices.
 The circle also holds within it power and repels anything that distracts, it is a serene haven for the witch to work within.
 An energy sphere is created within your magic circle.

 Before each witchcraft session prepare your sacred space, light your candles, incense, oil burners, place your candles representing the four elements on your altar, or place them North, South, East, West, on the edge of your circle.
-You then draw your circle and call upon goddesses or gods, spirit, guides, angels, or archangels.
-Stand with whatever item you are going to use, in your left hand, you then turn in a full circle clockwise, visualizing a circle of protection being drawn.
-Complete the circle so that the ends meet and form a magick seal.
+You then draw your circle and call upon goddesses or gods, spirits, guides, angels, or archangels.
+Stand with whatever item you are going to use, in your left hand, you then turn in a full circle clockwise, visualising a circle of protection being drawn.
+Complete the circle so that the ends meet and form a magic seal.

-Upon completion of your meditation, rituals, spell casting and general magick practices, close down the circle, and before doing this close yourself off as well.
+Upon completion of your meditation, rituals, spell casting and general magickpractices, close down the circle, and before doing this close yourself off as well.
 Follow the opening and closing rituals, the circle can be closed by holding the athame in one hand and turning around in a full circle in an anti-clockwise motion.
 You are officially closing the circle, or releasing the circle.
-Do this religiously after you have completed your magick work.
+Do this religiously after you have completed your magic work.

-As an aspiring witch, be aware that for you to perform magick you are required to embrace the concept that witchcraft is the raising and channeling of energy, this energy is within you and when you draw on it you will be aligned and in harmony with universe and natural energies.
+As an aspiring witch, be aware that for you to perform magic you are required to embrace the concept that witchcraft is the raising and channeling of energy, this energy is within you and when you draw on it you will be aligned and in harmony with the universe and natural energies.
 Once you have acknowledged that you are a witch you have begun, it is a nice touch to light a beeswax candle and say the words “I am a witch,” three times, then turn one full circle three times, moving clockwise.
-You have thus taken your initial step of commitment to the craft and you will be observing the natural power ebbs and flows of the universe, and learning how to work with these energies.
+You have thus taken your initial step of commitment to the craft and you will be observing the natural power ebb and flow of the universe, and learn how to work with these energies.

 Go into any esoteric outlets that attract you and familiarise yourself with any tools of the craft, such as tarot cards, runes, crystals, or any psychic or spiritual paraphernalia that may interest, or appeal to you.
 It may be that becoming a healer interests you and there are many doorways which you can approach, such as Feng Shui, reiki, hands on healing.
 This is a way of honing your energies and finding out where your strengths lay and what you are drawn to.